biijuwa/eckb/docs/heroimages/heroimages.md

 permalink:
 ---

 Getting clicked with a product at the very first sight is heavenly.
 A hero image serves the same experience to the customer.
-Capturing the visitor’s attention is what a hero image is best at.
-Hero images help engage a customer with a product.
+Capturing the visitor’s attention and maintaining engagement is what a hero image is best at.

 Creating an enticing hero image, editing, and even deleting when required are all explained in this article.